ManDrewCat/OSTLER-Resume/index_2027.md

 ---
 layout: resume
-title: Brigham Young's Resume
+title: Benson Ostler's Resume
 ---
-# Brigham Young
+# Benson Ostler
-The second prophet of The Church of Jesus Christ of Latter-day Saints.
+I like to ski and data science is very fun!

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>